We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In the U.S., birth control pills are the most common form of contraception.

-A person typically takes one birth control pill daily, containing hormones that prevent ovulation.
+A person takes one birth control pill daily, containing hormones preventing ovulation.
 They can also thicken cervical mucus to prevent sperm from reaching an egg.

 Birth control pills are suitable for individuals having penetrative sex that do not wish to become pregnant.